Quality assurance, Safety, Audit and standards, CT, Computer applications, Radioprotection / Radiation dose, Radiotherapy techniques

 I. Williams1, J. Lye1, A. Alves1, M. Shaw1, J. Supple1, F. Gibbons2, S. Keehan1; 1VIC/AU, 2QLD/AU

-Figure 2 b) and a) respectively) and the “Complex case” with two adjacent target structures and a fully encapsulated low dose region,
+The Level III audit also includes a “complex case” with two adjacent target structures and a fully encapsulated low dose region (case 8).